ordepdev/ordepdev.github.io/_posts/2016-05-12-immutability-and-defensive-copying.markdown

   return new ArrayList<>(children);
 }

+System.out.

+println(person.getChildren().

-System.out.println(person.getChildren().size()) // => 0.
+size()) // => 0.
 ```

 Note that we only need to do a defensive copy if the object is mutable.
-The Strings firstName and lastName are immutable by default so there is no need to do a defensive copy.
+The Strings firstName and lastName are immutable
+by default so there is no need to do a defensive copy.